chaairman/spaced-repetition-app/spaced-repetition-app-implementation.md

     2. Join with `decks` and `discord_links` tables.
     3. Filter for cards where `decks.discord_review_enabled = true` AND a corresponding `discord_links` entry exists for the `decks.user_id`.
     4. Group results by `discord_user_id`.
-    5. For each user with due cards, trigger the Discord Bot logic (see section 6.3) with the list of due `cardId`s and the `discordUserId`.
+    5. For each user with due cards, trigger the Discord Bot logic (see section 6.3) with the `discordUserId` and the list of their due `cardId`s.

 ## 6. Discord Bot (`discord.js`)